Financing the Recovery Economy: The First Step Towards Scaled Lifecycle Refrigerant Management

 Conclusion

-We believe that the HFC lifecycle management problem is addressable.
-If you are a stakeholder interested in accelerating the LRM transition in developing countries, particularly in Southeast Asia, please reach out at [email protected].
+If you are a stakeholder interested in accelerating the LRM transition in developing countries, particularly in Southeast Asia, we want to hear from you.
+Please reach out to [email protected].